-- The situation "cannot continue" because City Water could not pay its liabilities and cash from both equity injections and the Sub-Loan was "running out";358 - "we have run out of cash again" as of 7 May 2005.359 - 766.
-According to the Republic, the value of BGT's shares in City Water equates to the net present value of future dividends to be paid on the shares, plus 51% of the net assets that City Water would have held at the end of the ten-year term of the Lease Contract.
+- The situation "cannot continue" because City Water could not pay its liabilities and cash from both equity injections and the Sub-Loan was "running out"; 358 - "we have run out of cash again" as of 7 May 2005.
+359 - According to the Republic, the value of BGT's shares in City Water equates to the net present value of future dividends to be paid on the shares, plus 51% of the net assets that City Water would have held at the end of the ten-year term of the Lease Contract.
 As of 12 May 2005, as confirmed by the Castalia Report, the net present value of future cash flows that BGT could expect was negative.
 To keep City Water out of liquidation, BGT would had to have put more money in than it could possibly get out.
 No prospective purchaser would have been credulous enough to pay anything for BGT's investment as of 12 May 2005. - 767.
 BGT's own financial experts had no doubt as to City Water's prospects.
 Together with John Sitton, DAWASA's financial adviser, City Water and Biwater analysts developed a base case in early 2005 which showed that City Water would never have a profitable year.
 It would lose between Tsh 9.8 billion and Tsh 20.2 billion per year, every year for the duration of the Lease Contract. - 768.
-Finally, for the Republic, the Grant Thornton report filed by BGT is riddled with errors and inconsistent with all of the relevant evidence, beyond the fact that the report fails to take account of City Water's actual performance. - 769.
-The Grant Thornton report takes every single cost incurred by BGT, every invoice having any arguable connection with City Water, and lumps these costs altogether to determine City Water's supposed value.
+Finally, for the Republic, the Grant Thornton report filed by BGT is riddled with errors and inconsistent with all of the relevant evidence, beyond the fact that the report fails to take account of City Water's actual performance. - The Grant Thornton report takes every single cost incurred by BGT, every invoice having any arguable connection with City Water, and lumps these costs altogether to determine City Water's supposed value.
 In effect, BGT is claiming a guaranteed return of 20% or 25% on every conceivable City Water-related expenditure.
-On the Republic's case, it cannot be entitled to this.
-It is well settled that international investment law is not an insurance policy against losing money, let alone a guarantee of profit.
+On the Republic's case, it

-358 Exhibit R-129.
+Exhibit R-129.
 City Water Proposed Project Plan of April 2005, p.
 4.

-359 Exhibit R-150.
+Exhibit R-150.
 Email from Cliff Stone of 7 May 2005.